Bank account switching: Your complete guide

 What is CASS?

-One of the most significant developments in the banking industry is the introduction of the Current Account Switch Service (CASS), which covers 99% of UK current accounts.
+One of the most significant developments in the banking industry was the introduction of the Current Account Switch Service (CASS) in 2013.
+It is sometimes referred to as the Current Account Switch Guarantee.

 If anything goes wrong during the switch, you will also be refunded for any charges or loss of interest.